SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 Secondly, interviewing with lots of companies reduces the stakes associated with any given one.
 If you are prone to nerves or interview anxiety, this is a great way to reduce the pressure on yourself.

-Finally, by speaking with many companies, you have the opportunity to cultivate and convey your authentic professional persona, a risk you can take because you aren't dependent on any one company panning out.
+Finally, speaking with many companies allows you to cultivate and convey an authentic professional persona, a risk you can take because you aren't dependent on any one company panning out.
 Authenticity is refreshing and compelling, and in the right settings, can be a strong point in your favor.

 ### 2. Taking time off